 Instances of gaslighting in relationships are not often big moments.
 It is usually in insignificant instances.
 The abuser and their recipient may not even realize they are in a gaslighting tango.

-The build-up of the criticism and bullying weakens the recipient of abuse’s beliefs, perception, reality, and sense of judgment, leaving them at the abuser’s mercy.
+The build-up of criticism and bullying weakens the recipient of abuse’s beliefs, perception, reality, and sense of judgment, leaving them at the abuser’s mercy.
 The trajectory of gas lighting begins with minute offenses and gradually escalates into every facet of life.
 The abuser deliberately gaslights to gain control of the person receiving the abuse.

 The person receiving abuse gets conditioned into submitting to the whims and wishes of the abuser since their sense of reality becomes distorted.
 The abuse takes away your ability to negotiate, make sound decisions, remain clear-headed, and maintain focus.
 Gas lighting can occur in personal and professional relationships.